hanishkvc/prgs-docs-spreadsheetkvc/README.md

 Logic which protects cell text content with field seperator in it, works in a more controlled manner by adding the protecting QUOTE only when required wrt the both ends of the text content.

+If edit buffer overflows beyond the screen vertically, then the view is scrolled down by few lines, so that the user can continue to edit the overflowing edit buffer, as it will be with in the screen now.

 ## Vasudhaiva Kutumbakam (the World is One Family)